 That being said, some mamas can stick it out until they master breastfeeding and others can’t.
 Regardless of which way you choose to go, please don’t feel bad!

-I am very PRO breastfeeding, but I also believe a fed baby is better than a starved baby.
-If you are struggling with breastfeeding and WANT extra help, I’d really suggest taking a breastfeeding class or using these tips to help!
+Despite being very PRO breastfeeding, but I also believe a fed baby is better than a starved baby.
+If you are struggling with breastfeeding and WANT extra help, I’d really suggest reading over these 10 Valuable Tips for Successful Breastfeeding.

-If you feel like breastfeeding is going to drive you to the edge and is ruining your relationship with your little, there’s no harm in formula feeding!
+If you feel like breastfeeding is going to drive you to the edge and is ruining your relationship with your little one, there’s no harm in formula feeding!

 Take tons of pictures and videos of your new baby!